emichael/dslabs/labs/lab2-primarybackup/README.md

   acknowledging the view in which it is the primary.
 This is expected.
 We will fix these flaws in the design in future labs.
-* You'll want to add field(s) to `ViewServer` in order to keep track of which servers have pinged since the most recent `PingCheckTimer` and how many ping intervals each server has most recently missed.
+* You'll want to add field(s) to `ViewServer` in order to keep track of which servers have pinged since the second-most-recent `PingCheckTimer`; you'll need to differentiate between servers which have pinged since the most recent `PingCheckTimer` and servers which have not.
 * Add field(s) to `ViewServer` to keep track of the current view.
 * There may be more than two servers sending `Ping`s.
 The extra ones (beyond primary and backup) are volunteering to be backup if needed.
 You'll want to